 Additionally, the nerves in your feet may also be affected, causing a loss of sensitivity to pain.

-Diabetes can have profound consequences on the feet, particularly when persistent high sugar levels persist for over two decades.
+Diabetes can have profound consequences for the feet, particularly when persistently high sugar levels persist for over two decades.

 Neglecting appropriate care for these ulcers can lead to a dire outcome: the development of gangrene, the most dangerous complication among all foot symptoms.